zlijingtao/Digital-Calibration-of-SAR-ADC/README.md

 4. Hodiewindow function file (hodiewindow.m) which is needed for doing the FFT.

+5. A descrption file (Proposed SAR ADC.pdf) to explain the "charge redistribution mechanism" of the proposed ADC architecture.

-5. Capacitor Mismatch Calibration Method I and II from our unpublished work (unavailable now).
+6. Capacitor Mismatch Calibration Method I and II from our unpublished work (unavailable now).

 **Reference**